roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

+===

- ****** Jane is Trained to Submit Ch.
-01 ****** byStoryTeller07© Using an awkward gait, she headed for the private bathroom.
+Using an awkward gait, she headed for the private bathroom.
 She knew it would be there, following the layout of her own house.
 It was too late.
 With a touch of disgust, and dismay, she dropped the soaked panties down the bowl, and flushed.
 A yelp of panic was only just stifled, from turning into a loud wail of distress.
 It was now even more imperative not to attract attention.

  The skirt was too short not to be wearing panties.
 Especially after what happened on the dance floor.
 The idea had been to look out for her daughter, yet she was the one falling deeper into trouble.